agapa21/weather-prediction/README.md

 * input layer, accepting input data,
 * hidden layers, relu activation function,
-* output layer, number of neurons 27 (equal to the number of classes, i.e. different values in output column), softmax activation function, Then, using the model.compile function, we assumed the parameters of the network:
+* output layer, number of neurons 27 (equal to the number of classes, i.e. different values in output column), softmax activation function,

+Then, using the model.compile function, we assumed the parameters of the network:
-* loss sparse_categorical_crossentrop function
+* loss sparse_categorical_crossentrop function,
-* adam optimizer
+* adam optimizer,
-* accuracy and sparse_categorical_crossentropy metrics
+* accuracy and sparse_categorical_crossentropy metrics,